-From sublime omakase-style sushi to sampling the most succulent lobster tail and poke, Hawaii’s most romantic restaurants, cafes, and eateries offer both ambiance and flavor.
+From sublime omakase-style sushi to sampling the most succulent lobster tail and poke, the most romantic restaurants in Hawaii offer both ambiance and flavor.
+Follow along to discover where to have the most romantic dinner in Hawaii.

-From modern and minimalist accommodations in Honolulu to luxurious beachfront resorts on Kauai, you are guaranteed to find lodgings that will make your heart sing.
+From modern and minimalist accommodations in Honolulu to luxurious beachfront resorts on Kauai or Waikiki Beach, you are guaranteed to find lodgings that will make your heart sing.
+The ideal room or suite will serve as a perfect jump-off for tackling the most romantic restaurants in Honolulu or securing that elusive reservation for a romantic dinner in Waikiki.

 Amazing ocean views may be the norm in Hawaii, but five-star ratings are not just handed out.
 For an award-winning and splurge-worthy meal with your sweetie, look no further than La Mer.
-Widely considered one of Hawaii's most romantic restaurants, La Mer holds the distinction of being Hawaii’s only AAA Five Diamond and Forbes 5 Star restaurant.
+Widely considered one of the most romantic restaurants in Oahu, La Mer holds the distinction of being Hawaii’s only AAA Five Diamond and Forbes 5 Star restaurant.

 A vivid daydream of elegance and romance, a night at La Mer provides a sweeping Pacific view and an internationally acclaimed menu designed around ingredients from across the island.